 - May 31 – The Battle of Jutland, the major naval battle of the war, begins.

-- July 1 – The Battle of the Somme begins.
-20,000 British troops die on the first day and suffers on average 3,000 casualties every day.
-Over a million men will become casualties.
-Tanks will be used for the first time.
+- July 1 – The Battle of the Somme begins over a 23 mile front.
+Nearly 20,000 British troops die on the first day and 40,000 are wounded.
+Over a five month period, there are an average of 3,000 casualties every day.
+Three million men from both sides will fight on the Somme, with one million of them killed and wounded over 141 days.
+Deaths include 23,000 Australians, 8,000 New Zealanders, 3,000 South Africans, 24,000 Canadians, and 130,000 Germans.
+On the 15th September 1916, Tanks will be used for the first time.

 - January 19 – Germany sends the secret Zimmerman Telegram to Mexico in an effort to entice Mexico to join the war.
 The British intercept and decipher the coded message.